-Audit Committee Purpose: to assist the Board of Directors in fulfilling its oversight responsibilities in a number of key areas, including: • the integrity of our financial statements, financial reporting process, and internal controls; • the performance of our internal audit function; • our compliance with legal and regulatory requirements, including our disclosure controls and procedures; and the annual independent audit of our financial statements, including the engagement of the independent auditor, and the evaluation of the independent auditor's qualifications, independence and performance.
-Members: Kenneth W. Krueger, Chair Erland E. Kailbourne Katharine L. Plourde Mark J. Murphy Principal Responsibilities: reviewing and discussing with management each quarterly earnings release, as well as other financial communications, and all quarterly reports on Form 10-Q or annual reports on Form 10-K; after the completion of each annual audit, and before the filing of the Form 10-K, reviewing and discussing with the independent auditors, the head of internal audit, and senior management, among other things: (1) any significant audit findings, and management's responses to such findings, (2) any significant changes in audit scope, and (3) any difficulties encountered during the course of the audit; periodically reviewing and discussing with the independent auditor, management, and the head of the internal audit function, the acceptability and quality of our accounting policies, the clarity of our financial disclosures, and any weaknesses in our system of internal controls; and periodically reviewing, evaluating and discussing with management the qualifications, performance and depth of the Company's financial personnel.
-Meetings in 2020: 11 Attendance: 100%
+Audit Committee Purpose: to assist the Board of Directors in fulfilling its oversight responsibilities in a number of key areas, including: • the integrity of our financial statements, financial reporting process, and internal controls; • the performance of our internal audit function; • our compliance with legal and regulatory requirements, including our disclosure controls and procedures; and • the annual independent audit or our financial statements, including the engagement of the independent audit or, and the evaluation of the independent auditor's qualifications, independence and performance.
+Principal Responsibilities: Kanneite L. Plourde Mark J. Murphy Meetings in 2021: 9 Attendance: 100% Attendance: 100% Attendance: 100% Principal Responsibilities: reviewing and discussing with management each quarterly earnings release, as well as other financial communications, and all quarterly errors on Form 10-0 or annual reports on Form 10-0 or annual reports on Form 10-0 or annual reports on Form 10-0 or annual report on Form 10-0 or annual reports on Form 10